On the left, GPS satellites circle the planet. At right, a depiction of the North Star (Polaris) above the North Pole.

-In the 1731, the sextant was invented to allow mariners to measure latitudes more precisely than previous devices.
+In 1731, the sextant was invented to allow mariners to measure latitudes more precisely than previous devices.
 (See photo on the right.)
-This one uses two small internal mirrors and a knob on the outside that lets you pull down the star in one mirror until it appears to touch the horizon.
-As you turn the knob, the device calibrates the angle.
-Like a compass, no batteries or electronics are required.
-This makes the sextant an important backup tool on ocean voyages.
+Like a compass, no batteries or electronics are required, so the sextant is an important backup tool to bring along on an ocean voyages.
 Note: a common unit of measurement used by survey instruments and some sextants is the mil.
 A slope conversion chart allows you to translate mils into degrees.

 Lines of latitude are also known as parallels.
 As already mentioned, the parallel at the Equator is 0 degrees.
 The latitude at both poles is 90 degrees.
 Above the Equator lies the northern hemisphere, so parallels here are identified with the designation North.
 Below the Equator lies the southern hemisphere, so parallels there are designated South.

 There are 24 designated meridians encircling the planet, each separated by 15 degrees.
 Why 15 degrees, you ask?
 The interval of 15 degrees represents the amount of movement made by the Sun in one hour.
 Do the math and you'll find that 24 meridians times 15 degrees equals 360 degrees of longitude.